Azure/azure-quickstart-templates/barracuda-waf-iis/README.md

 This template will deploy:

-- Two storage account
+- Two storage accounts
 -	One Virtual Network with two subnets
 -	One Load Balancer to facilitate RDP access (via NAT Rules) to backend web servers
--	2 Public IP’s, one for Barracuda WAF and other for Load Balancer
+-	2 Public IP’s, one for Barracuda WAF and one for the Load Balancer
 -	Virtual Machines Availability set for Barracuda and Backend Web server VMs.
 -	One Barracuda Web Application Firewall VM
 -	Two Windows Server 2012 R2 VMs